rdaly525/coreir/doc/JsonSpec.md

 //The following is my Value IR.
-//This contains a small IR representing constants and Referneces to generator/module args.
+//This contains a small IR representing constants and refrences to generator/module args.
 This can be expanded

 ValueType = "Bool"
           | "Int"